balena-io-examples/cloud-relay/README.md

 You first must set up the cloud provider's IoT service.
 Balena also provides cloud functions for AWS, Azure and GCP that expose an HTTP endpoint to initially provision each device.
 See the _Cloud Provisioning_ section below.

 ### Device
-To setup the balena device, we will use a docker-compose [example script](doc/wifi-example/docker-compose.yml) that includes containers for generation of WiFi metrics data, an MQTT broker, and the Cloud Relay block itself.
+On the balena device, we will use a docker-compose [example script](doc/wifi-example/docker-compose.yml) that includes containers for generation of WiFi metrics data, an MQTT broker, and the Cloud Relay block itself.
 First create a multi-container fleet in balenaCloud and provision a device with balenaOS.
 See the [online docs](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/) for details.
 Next define fleet variables as described in the *Configuration* section below.
 Finally push the docker-compose script to the balena builders, substituting your fleet's name for `<myFleet>` in the commands below.

 ```
     git clone https://github.com/balena-io-examples/cloud-relay.git